12 FAM 030

 b.
 Membership: The ARB/PCC will be composed of the following members:

-(1) The Director of the Office of Management Policy, Rightsizing and Innovation (M/PRI), who will chair the ARB/PCC;
+(1) The director of the Office of Management Strategy and Solutions (M/SS), who will chair the ARB/PCC; or designee

-(2) The Assistant Secretary for Diplomatic Security or the Principal Deputy;
+(2) The Assistant Secretary for Diplomatic Security or designee;

-(3) The Senior Deputy Assistant Secretary for Intelligence and Research;
+(3) The Assistant Secretary for Intelligence and Research or designee;

-(5) The senior deputy assistant secretary (or secretaries, as appropriate) of the relevant regional bureau(s);
+(5) The assistant secretary or designee of the relevant regional bureau(s)

-(6) One representative designated by and representing the DCI; and
+(6) One representative designated by and representing the DNI; and

-(7) The Deputy Assistant Secretary for Visa Services.
+(7) The Assistant Secretary for Consular Affairs or designee.

 c.
-Other participants: As a result of the State-Justice Memorandum of Understanding (MOU) dated September 20, 2001, the Department of Justice has been invited to attend PCC meetings.
-The Department’s Deputy Legal Adviser, or his/her designee, is invited to attend PCC meetings.
-Also, as determined by the Chairperson, representatives of other offices and agencies may be invited to work with the ARB/PCC.
+Other participants: As a result of the State-Justice Memorandum of Understanding (MOU) dated September 20, 2001, the Department of Justice has attended PCC meetings.
+The Department’s Deputy Legal Adviser, director of the Bureau of Medical Services, and Executive Secretary of the Executive Secretariat, or his/her designees, will attend PCC meetings.
+Also, as determined by the chairperson, representatives of other offices and agencies may be invited to work with the ARB/PCC.
 Participants listed in this section do not vote.

 d.
 Security clearances: Members of the ARB/PCC and other ARB/PCC participants must have the appropriate and necessary security clearances from the Department of State and, as necessary, from other departments and agencies before being granted access to classified information.

 e.
-Incident vetting process: To identify incidents that warrant convening the ARB/PCC, M/PRI will shepherd the following process:
+Incident identification and vetting process: To identify incidents that warrant convening the ARB/PCC:

-(1) Once M/PRI becomes aware of an incident abroad that could involve loss of life, injury, or destruction of property as described in the Act (22 U.S.C.
-4831), the M/PRI Director, as Chair of the ARB/PCC, will consult with Diplomatic Security, the Office of the Legal Adviser, and other offices as appropriate, to evaluate whether the ARB statute criteria apply;
+(3) Upon receiving notification of an incident abroad that could involve loss of life, serious injury, or destruction of property, or a case of a serious breach of security involving intelligence activities of foreign government, as described in the Act (22 U.S.C.
+4831), the M/SS director, as Chair of the ARB/PCC, will consult with Bureau of Diplomatic Security (DS), the Office of the Legal Adviser (L), and other offices as appropriate, to evaluate whether the ARB statute criteria apply;

-(2) If deemed applicable, M/PRI will convene an ARB/PCC, allowing enough time for preliminary incident reports to be developed for consideration by the ARB/PCC;
+(4) If the incident appears to meet the statutory criteria for an ARB, M/SS will convene an ARB/PCC, allowing enough time for preliminary incident reports to be developed for consideration by the ARB/PCC;

-(3) If the applicability of the ARB statute criteria is questionable, an ARB/PCC will be convened;
+(5) If the applicability of the ARB statute criteria is unclear, M/SS will convene an ARB/PCC to review the incident and make a recommendation;

-(4) If deemed not applicable, M/PRI will notify ARB/PCC members in writing, providing a summary of the incident and an explanation as to why the criteria do not apply.
+(6) If the incident clearly does not meet the statutory criteria for an ARB, M/SS, in its capacity as staff office for the ARB process, will notify ARB/PCC members in writing.
+M/SS will provide a summary of the incident and an explanation as to why the criteria do not apply.
 Members who disagree with this decision will have three business days upon their receipt of notice to request that an ARB/PCC be convened.
-If such a request is made, M/PRI will convene a meeting of the ARB/PCC; otherwise, no ARB/PCC will be called.
-Staffs of the PCC members will also be notified via telephone;
+If such a request is made, M/SS will convene a meeting of the ARB/PCC; otherwise, no ARB/PCC will be called;

 12 FAM 032.2 The Board